 A big thank you to Museum’s staff generosity during the visit a space that is ‘huge nourishment for creative minds seeking out stories’, in the words of JulieMc.

-The workshops, made possible with The National Lottery Heritage Fund, with thanks to National Lottery players, will culminate to a sharing of artistic work created by young people during the sessions.
+The workshops were made possible with The National Lottery Heritage Fund, with thanks to National Lottery players.

 Photo of the diverse creative team at The Albany Featuring, clockwise from left: Theresa Veith and Simon Startin (Vital Xposure staff), Stephen Rudder (filmmaker), JulieMc McNamara and Hassan Mahamdallie (writers), Deni Frances, Charlie Folorunsho and Fiona Whitelaw (actors).
 Photo credit: Isobel Hawson.